phreda4/r4/README.md

  ![Voxel](screenshot/voxeled.png)

-Some editors, with original file format, can import from many sources and generate the code inside the exe
+Some editors, with original file format, can import from many sources and generate the code inside the exe hit ctrl-E in internal editor in the include word, the extension call the apropiate editor.
+.ico for icons
+.bmr for bitmaps
+.vsp for vector graphics

 ## Quick overview

+First, learn stack manipulation, every forth lang use this, use "Starting forth" or "Thinking forth".
+Only stack manipulation, ColorForth and r4 avoid some forth construction.

+In r4 there are two definitions things #DATA and :CODE

 The behavior of the language is guided by prefixes :